deadpixi/sam/README.rst

 David Tolpin
     Added support for optional automatic indentation.

+Andrew Higham
+    Added support for focus-follows-mouse, based on a couple of patches posted to the sam-fans mailing list in the ‘90s.

 If I've forgotten you in this list of credits, please accept my apologies and email me (Rob King) at jking@deadpixi.com to be added.

 Copyright and License